lucht013/cribbage/README.md

 # cribbage
-A game of cribbage for funzies
+A game of cribbage for funzies (and practice for new skills)